 In addition to affiliate activity previously disclosed, the Laboratory had the following other related party activity.

-Current and former trustees of the Laboratory have outstanding pledged contributions of \$4,584,000 and \$3,431,000 at June 30, 2022 and 2021.
+Current and former trustees of the Laboratory have outstanding pledged contributions of \$3,773,467 and \$4,584,000 as of June 30, 2023 and 2022.
 These amounts are included in contributions receivable in the statement of financial position.